-In 2011, the Government published the Prevent Strategy which raised awareness of the specific need to safeguard children, young people and families from extremism and radicalisation which is Preventing Extremism Radicalisation Policy V3 the holding of extreme political or religious views e.g. animal welfare rights, environmentalists, EDL, white supremacy groups, anti-gay groups, Islam, Christian ideology.
-Extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.
+In 2011, the Government published the Prevent Strategy which raised awareness of the specific need to safeguard children, young people and families from extremism and radicalisation which is the holding of extreme political or religious views e.g. animal welfare rights, environmentalists, Extreme right wing, white supremacy groups, anti-gay groups, Islam, Christian ideology.
+Extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist, or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.

-The Counter Terrorism and Security Act 2015 places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the 8 exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism ("The Prevent duty").
+The Counter Terrorism and Security Act 2015 places a duty on specified authorities, including local authorities and childcare, education, and other children's services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism ("The Prevent duty").

-Prevent - is about keeping our learners both safe and within the law.
-The Prevent Duty is not about preventing learners from having political and religious views, rather to support them to develop and discuss those views or act on them in non-extremist ways.
+Prevent is about keeping our learners both safe and within the law, and the Prevent Duty is not about preventing learners from having political and religious views, rather to support them to develop and discuss those views or act on them in non-extremist ways.
+Prevent works within the non-criminal space, using early engagement to encourage individuals and communities to challenge violent extremist ideologies and behaviours.

 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people to involve them in terrorism or in activity in support of terrorism.
 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.

 DBC Training is clear that this exploitation and radicalisation should be viewed as a Safeguarding concern and that protecting young/ vulnerable learners from the risk of radicalisation is part of our Safeguarding duty.